 Decouple an abstraction from its implementation so that the two can vary independently — avoiding a permanent binding between them.

 The Bridge pattern separates a class into two independent hierarchies — the abstraction (what it does) and the implementation (how it does it) — connected by a reference (the bridge).
-Both can evolve independently without a combinatorial explosion of subclasses.

-// Without Bridge — 3 types × 3 channels = 9 classes
+// Without Bridge: 3 types × 3 channels = 9 classes

 class AlertEmailNotification {}